GitNotebooks/GitNotebooks/legal/terms-of-service.md

 ### 7. Amendments; Complete Agreement

-This Agreement may only be modified by a written amendment signed by an authorized representative of GitNotebooks, or by the posting by GitNotebooks of a revised version in accordance with Section P. Changes to These Terms.
+This Agreement may only be modified by a written amendment signed by an authorized representative of GitNotebooks, or by the posting by GitNotebooks of a revised version in accordance with Section Q. Changes to These Terms.
 This Agreement including these Terms of Service and the GitNotebooks Privacy Policy, represent the complete and exclusive statement of the agreement between You and GitNotebooks.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between You and GitNotebooks relating to the subject matter of these terms including any confidentiality or nondisclosure agreements.

 ### 8. Questions